cooperhammond/irs/README.md

 ```bash
 $ git clone https://github.com/kepoorhampond/IngeniousRedistributionSystem.git
 ```
 And that should be it!
-Eventually it'll be put up on pip, to make it much, much easier to install.
+Eventually it'll be put up on `pip`, to make it much, much easier to install.

 ### Overview